All Episodes

 And you take honor in your job.

-Um, I see that CNN is for sale, and it's a failing company run by people who don't even know how to run a business.
+And it's a failing company run by people who don't even know how to run a business.

-I think President Trump should buy it and like he did with this country, get rid of all the garbage staff and hire people who know how to do their job and do it honestly like you and your staff do, and turn that failing network into the highest rated one that could even surpass Fox's numbers.
+I think President Trump should buy it and like he did with this country, get rid of all the garbage staff and hire people who know how to do their job and do it honestly like you and your staff do and turn that failing network into the highest rated one that could even surpass Fox's numbers.

-And I don't think he's gonna be too quiet about the things that are going on, and and I don't think you're gonna see Haydn Biden in the White House.
+And I don't think he's going to be too quiet about the things that are going on.

-You're not going to see a lot of Joe would be my prediction today.
+You're not going to see a lot of Joe, would be my prediction today.

-I don't think he's capable of being out there for particularly long periods of time.
+I don't think he's capable of being out there for particularly long periods of time, which, by the way, in and of itself is scary to me.

-And you know, everybody before the election uh they now they had no problem talking about Reagan in 84 in his age or McCain in his age when he ran in 2000, but you couldn't even mention Joe's age and his struggling cognitive abilities.
+And, you know, everybody before the election, now they had no problem talking about Reagan in 84 in his age or McCain in his age when he ran in 2000.

 That's what I see.

-That might be their worst nightmare.
+If that happened, that might be their worst nightmare.

-Because I think anything that Donald Trump says and does will be, you know, will be making a lot of headway, and you're gonna see something else emerge too, because the mob in the media, they're gonna realize oh, hating on Donald Trump actually helped our ratings.
+Because I think anything that Donald Trump says and does will be, you know, will be making a lot of headway.

-Uh covering Biden is as dull as watching paint dry.
+Covering Biden is as dull as watching paint dry.

 Look, I've been through these cycles.

-This country, you know, Mark Penn had an interesting take, is that you know, he views the country as more center right than anything else, and I you know, maybe he's right.
+This country, you know, Mark Penn had an interesting take is that, you know, he views the country as more center right than anything else.

 He had an interesting analysis.

-I'm not sure I totally agree with it, but I I I think there is a movement that is alive and well, and it's about a new coalition of a Republican Party, which is emerging.
+But I think there is a movement that is alive and well, and it's about a new coalition of the Republican Party, which is emerging.

-And it's, you know, the Democrats now cater to the coastal elites in DC, New York, San Francisco, Los Angeles.
+And it's, you know, the Democrats now cater to the coastal elites in D.C., New York, San Francisco, Los Angeles.

 And I think that a new Republican coalition has been formed.

-And I think that under the, you know, the economic decline that is predictable with top down government policies and false promises.
+And I think that under the, you know, the economic decline that is predictable with top-down government policies and false promises, none of these things they say they're offering is ever going to come true.

 All right, you'll get your student loan forgiveness.